Hudamab95/-Color-Scheme-Generator/README.md

 ![image](screenshot.png)

 ## Description
 + "Color Scheme Generator" is a simple website that displays different color schemes.
 You pick a color of your choice from the color input and select a scheme of your choice and get a corresponding color scheme delivered to you.
 The color scheme is fetched using the color API.
-This is part of the Scrimba Front-End Career Path projects
   + This project is a part of the Scrimba Front-End Career Path projects.

 ## Users are allowed to: